 Now we come to certainty.
 This is where atheists and apostates and liberals focus their attacks against our faith.
-I had one fellow tell me the other day that if our faith was a gift from God then how could we ever have assurance.
+I had one fellow tell me once that if our faith was a gift from God then how could we ever have assurance.
 His understanding was that unless you maintained your faith by doing good works then you would always be in doubt.
 Since doubt isn’t one of my problems I pondered this for a few weeks.
-Then we had our “discussion” today and it was as if it became time to nail down why those with this genuine saving faith are so certain.
+After we had our “discussion” on Liberal Theology I became determined to nail down why those with this genuine saving faith are so certain.

 We do have certainty in the promise of being an heir of the world.
 We know it will come true even though we are currently imperfect, stumbling, believing, justified, sinning saints.
 To be certain in spite of our temporal condition requires us to obtain the mind of Christ.
 We do this via the Word of God, prayer, meditation, and obeying Him.
 Paul promises us in Romans 4:16 that our inheritance is sure.
 It is guaranteed.
 Here it is again.

-That is why it depends on faith, in order that the promise may rest on grace and be guaranteed to all his offspring—not only to the adherent of the law but also to the one who shares the faith of Abraham, who is the father of us all, (Romans 4:16 ESV)
+16 For this reason it is by faith, in order that it may be in accordance with grace, so that the promise will be guaranteed to all the descendants, not only to those who are of the Law, but also to those who are of the faith of Abraham, who is the father of us all, Romans 4:16 (NASB)

 The only way that our eternal future can be guaranteed is if it rests on God’s grace.
 Grace is free.
 It cannot be earned or deserved.
 It is by His grace that he brings His people to glory.
 God is the one doing the mighty work that guarantees our inheritance.
 Grace is the foundation of our guarantee while faith is the only condition of our hearts that rests on it.

-Now to the one who works, his wages are not counted as a gift but as his due.
-And to the one who does not work but believes in him who justifies the ungodly, his faith is counted as righteousness, (Romans 4:4-5 ESV)
+4 Now to the one who works, his wage is not credited as a favor, but as what is due.
+5 But to the one who does not work, but believes in Him who justifies the ungodly, his faith is credited as righteousness, Romans 4:4-5 (NASB)